Perspectives – Spring 2020 Issue

-Welcome to the Fall 2012 edition of our newsletter.we are delighted that you continue to follow the services our firm provides to churches througout the United States.
+Welcome to the Spring 2020 edition of our newsletter.
+We are delighted that you continue to follow the services our firm provides to churches throughout the United States.

 This month’s newsletter focuses on how your church can have a successful campaign.
 The following articles will guide you on what you need to do and what you should avoid during a Capital Stewardship Campaign.
 We are passionate about the consulting services we provide.
 Having a full-time, on-site consultant at your church to guide your leaders each and every day during your campaign will certainly ensure success.